National Liberation Front (Algeria): Multi-party era

-In 2017 parliamentary elections FLN won 164 of the 462 seats, thus losing 44 seats; however, thanks to the good performance of the RND (which won 100 seats), the Presidential Alliance was able to maintain a parliamentary majority and continue to rule the country.
+In the 2017 parliamentary elections, FLN won 164 of the 462 seats, thus losing 44 seats; however, thanks to the good performance of the RND (which won 100 seats), the Presidential Alliance was able to maintain a parliamentary majority and continue to rule the country.

 Relationship with Jewish Algerians

 Jews in Algeria were given French citizenship during the colonial era starting in 1870, while Muslims were denied citizenship by the French.
 The Jews in Algeria were seen as a go-between for French-Muslim relations; however, the lack of citizenship on behalf of the Muslims created tension between the two groups.
 During the Algerian War, Jews felt as if they were being forced to choose sides; they were either Algerian and fighting with the FLN for independence, or they were French and fighting with the French to keep Algeria as a colony.
 At the start of the Algerian War, the FLN offered Jews the opportunity to join their efforts, and in return Jews would be given Algerian citizenship when Algeria won independence.
-Most of the Jews in Algeria sided with the French Government, much to the dismay of the FLN and their supporters.
+Most of the Jews in Algeria sided with the French government, much to the dismay of the FLN and their supporters.
 During the course of the war, Jews in Algeria began to feel as if the FLN was targeting Jews and not just the French people living in Algeria.
 This led to increased tensions between Jews and Muslims in the area.
-After the war, Algerian citizenship was only extended to Muslims whose fathers and grandfathers were Muslim at the time the FLN won independence from the French Government.
+After the war, Algerian citizenship was only extended to Muslims whose fathers and grandfathers were Muslim at the time the FLN won independence from the French government and those who participated directly or indirectly in the national liberation movement.
 Algerian Jews were no longer considered Algerian, but they still retained French citizenship.
 With their French citizenship, the majority of Jews in Algeria decided to emigrate to France, with a small number of Jews deciding to emigrate to Israel and an even smaller number of Jews deciding to stay in Algeria under the rule of the FLN.
+Between 1961 and 1962, 130,000 out of Algeria's 140,000 Jews left for France, while around 10,000 emigrated to Israel.